1780s CE Trade between India and America

-Sri Chinmoy, a disciple of Sri Aurobindo, and an athlete and artist as well as a spiritual teacher, began to lead meditations for world peace at the United Nations.
+Sri Chinmoy, a disciple of Sri Aurobindo, and an athlete, artist, and spiritual teacher, began to lead meditations for world peace at the United Nations.
 Sri Chinmoy has continued to be known in the U.S. and throughout the world for his many initiatives for world peace.

 1970 CE Vishwa Hindu Parishad of America

 The VHP began at a World Hindu Conference in 1966 in India, with a mission to arouse Hindu consciousness and strengthen Hindu society.
 Its first American meeting was October 19, 1970 in New York.
 It has sponsored conferences, youth camps, and a national student movement.

 1970 CE Hindu Temple Society of North America

 The temple society was incorporated in Flushing, Queens, the first of a new wave of American Hindu associations.
 It worked toward the building of a temple for Lord Ganesha in Queens, which was consecrated in 1977.

 A teenage guru, Maharaj-Ji, introduced the Divine Light Mission to America.
 He was 13 years old when he arrived in Colorado and made Denver his international headquarters.
 By the end of 1973, 50,000 people had received his teaching, but most did not stay with the movement.
 Members were called “premies,” lovers of God.